Covered Services for Youth

 • Other State Funds: Covered

-Maximum of four (4) hours of psychological testing per member per calendar year
+Maximum of 14 hours of psychological testing per member per calendar year

 • Medicaid: Covered